 astonishing because they are not limited to these few examples; they find a

-universal echo in the 3 kingdoms of the living world: the mineral,
+universal echo in the 3 kingdoms of

-the vegetable, and the animal.
-Nature does geometry, automatically, without a
+the living world: the mineral, the vegetable, and the animal.
+Nature does

-square or a compass.
-Nature does not need a blueprint; it is the blueprint.
-Its
+geometry, automatically, without a square or a compass.
+Nature does not need a

-architecture, especially when expressed in a helical ("helical" and
+blueprint; it is the blueprint.
+Its architecture, especially when expressed in

-"helix" share the same etymological root as Helios, the Sun god of
+a helical (“helical” and “helix” share the same etymological root as Helios,

-the Greeks) and logarithmic manner, is simply dazzling.
-I will never understand
+the Sun god of the Greeks) and logarithmic manner, is simply dazzling.
+I will

-not have eyes to see?
+elegance.
+Do they not have eyes to see?

 Since the 20th century and the work of Matila

-Ghyka, the ratio equal to 1.618 has been known as the "nombre d’or" ("golden number").
-Using
+Ghyka (1881-1965), the ratio equal to 1.618 has been known as

-expression.
-It is therefore preferable to use "golden ratio" instead
+geometric expression.
+It is therefore preferable to use “golden ratio” instead

 of “golden number”.

-The etymology of "or" ("gold")
+The etymology of “or” (gold)

 comes from “aor,” “aour,”

-"aur," or "our" in Semitic languages, all of which
+“aur,” or “our” in Semitic languages, all of which translate to “light.”

-translate to "light."
-Recalling the prologue of the Gospel of Saint
+Recalling the prologue of the Gospel of Saint John, where it is written: “The

-John, where it is written: « The Word was God (...)
-The Word was the true
+Word was God (...)
+The Word was the true light”, the correlation

-reasoning.
-If you were looking for concrete proof of God's existence, the
+were looking for concrete proof of God’s existence, the golden ratio would give

-golden ratio would give your argument a factual dimension that would be
+your argument a factual dimension that would be difficult to refute.
+Especially

-difficult to refute.
-Especially since the Greek symbol for the golden ratio, Φ, defined for the early worshippers of Christ
+since the Greek symbol for the golden ratio, Φ, defined for the early worshippers of Christ

-the concentration of spirit in matter.
+principle of the concentration of spirit in matter.

 The signature of Φ is also manifested in human anatomy.
 Among